Water Deer Habitat

 "The point about grazing marshes being important despite water deer shunning fields with livestock is perhaps due to scale/situation.
 Outside Woodwalton Fen, water deer don't avoid the farms where cattle and sheep are grazed, but they do tend to avoid a field when livestock are present (usually at quite high densities)."

-Overall, as a species we can say that water deer certainly seem capable of adapting to a wide range of surroundings, from waterlogged reedbed to suburban parks.
-Here in England, however, they appear to occupy a smaller subset of these habitats, found primarily in carr, marshland and farmland, seemingly much less fond of woodland, urban and suburban areas.
-It will be interesting to see, as the water deer's distribution in Britain progresses north and westwards, whether they become accustomed to the higher level elevations of Wales and the Lake District.
-The extremely wide-ranging habitat use that has been recorded in South Korea might be at least partially a reflection of apparently remarkable population density within the country forcing dispersal into habitats that might not otherwise be actively selected for.
+Overall, water deer are a species capable of adapting to a wide range of surroundings, from waterlogged reedbed to suburban parkland.
+In England, they appear to occupy a narrower subset of these possibilities, favouring carr, marshland, and farmland while remaining far less comfortable in woodland or near urban development than their counterparts in South Korea.
+It will be interesting to see whether, as the species' British distribution continues to extend north and westward, water deer begin to colonise the higher elevations of Wales and the Lake District.
+The extraordinarily broad habitat use recorded in South Korea may, at least in part, reflect the consequences of an exceptionally high population density -- one that forces dispersal into habitats that would not otherwise be actively sought -- combined with the absence of significant natural predators.